-Whether ownership of a particular invention resides with the inventor, or is assigned by the inventor to an organization for management (such as a university TTO, an affiliated foundation, or an independent invention management agency), all those involved need to recognize the distinctive role played by inventions emerging from scholarly research.
-Faculty investigators and inventors, together with university administrators, must recognize this role and shape their policies and practices in the development and deployment of patent rights accordingly.
+Whether ownership of a particular invention resides with the inventor or is assigned by the inventor to a university technology-transfer office, a university-affiliated foundation, or an independent invention-management agency, all those involved need to recognize the distinctive role played by inventions emerging from scholarly research.
+Faculty investigators and inventors, together with university administrators, must shape policies that govern the development and deployment of patent rights accordingly.

-One fundamental principle is clear: Inventions are owned initially by their own inventors.
+One fundamental principle should be clear: inventions are owned initially by their inventors.
 That principle is established in both the US Constitution and federal patent law.
-As the US Supreme Court affirmed in its 2011 decision in Stanford v.
-Roche, federal funding of faculty-led research does not change this principle: inventors in a university setting using federal funds are also owners of their inventions.
-Universities as hosts of federally supported research have neither an obligation nor a mandate under federal law to take ownership of faculty inventions made in such research.
+As the US Supreme Court affirmed in its 2011 decision in Board of Trustees of Leland Stanford Junior University v.
+Roche Molecular Systems, Inc. (Stanford v.
+Roche), federal funding of faculty-led research does not change this principle: inventors in a university setting using federal funds are also the initial owners of their inventions.
+Universities, as hosts of federally supported research, have neither an obligation nor a mandate under federal law to take ownership of faculty inventions made in such research.
 Ownership of patent rights attached to an invention, however, may be transferred to another party by a written instrument signed by the inventor.
 Control of patent rights can be distinguished from ownership.
-A patent owner may contract with (or transfer title to) another entity to manage those patent rights on the owner's behalf.
+A patent owner may contract with (or transfer title to) another entity that manages those patent rights on the owner's behalf.
 Furthermore, a patent owner's invention may include elements that are subject to the patent claims of others, and therefore the owner and any of the owner's licensees may not be able to practice the invention without a license from other patent holders.
-A university may become the owner of patent rights via voluntary assignment by a faculty inventor, as was the case at most universities prior to the Bayh-Dole Act of 1980.
+A university may become the owner of patent rights through voluntary assignment by a faculty inventor, as was the case at most universities prior to the Bayh-Dole Act of 1980.

-Some universities have sought to make their ownership of all faculty patent rights a general condition of employment, which implies that the university controls faculty scholarship as an employer, and that faculty are expressly hired to invent.
-Some cite use of university facilities as a justification for asserting their ownership or claim that participation in externally funded research requires that the university must own the resulting IP.
+Some universities have sought to make their ownership of all faculty patent rights a general condition of employment, which implies that the university controls faculty scholarship as an employer and that faculty members are expressly hired to invent.
+Some cite use of university facilities as a justification for asserting their ownership or claim that participation in externally funded research requires that the university own the resulting intellectual property.
 Though these strategies are increasingly preferred by many universities, there is little to indicate that such ownership claims advance university interests, whether taken narrowly as the pursuit of income from patent licenses or broadly in terms of the social value of research and broad access to its results.

 One fundamental problem with university ownership of patent rights to faculty inventions is that it creates institutional conflicts of interest between the university's governance role and its own financial and competitive interests in exploiting patented inventions.
-This institutional conflict is particularly challenging to manage because it is easy for universities to conflate royalty income from the use or manufacture of patented inventions with their public service mission to enhance economic growth-thus failing to perceive or acknowledge the conflict that arises with other institutional responsibilities and the university's longstanding commitment to the broad dissemination of knowledge.
+It is all too easy for universities to conflate royalty income from the use or manufacture of patented inventions with their public service mission to enhance economic growth while failing to perceive, or to acknowledge, the conflict that arises with respect to other institutional responsibilities and the university's long-standing commitment to the broad dissemination of knowledge.